JessMair/Tots-Play/README.md

 ## Services
 <img src="assets/images/block.png" alt="Options">

-This bar has a non responsive design and is purely for information purposes only.
+This bar has a non-responsive design and is purely for information purposes only.
 A breakdown of what is on offer.
 The entry prices are also displayed, again key information that the parent would be keen to access.
 The colours used are inspired by the colours from the ball pit and give the site design a synergy.
 The headings are accompanied by logo fonts from google fonts.
 This is to add a decorative element and again at a quick glance assist the user in intuiting what the section contains.